 - g.
 We are required to verify the identity of the beneficial owner of the client and/or the person on whose behalf a transaction is being conducted, corroborating the information provided in relation to above. - h.
 Understand the ownership and control structure of the client; - i.
 We have to conduct ongoing due diligence and scrutiny, i.e. Perform ongoing scrutiny of the transactions and account throughout the course of the business relationship to ensure that the transactions being conducted are consistent with the knowledge of our client, its business and risk profile, taking into account, where necessary, the client's source of funds; and - j.
 We shall review the due diligence measures including verifying again the identity of the client and obtaining information on the purpose and intended nature of the business relationship, as the case may be, when there are suspicions of money laundering or financing of the activities relating to terrorism or where there are doubts about the adequacy or veracity of previously obtained client identification data - k.
-We shall periodically update all documents, data or information of all clients and beneficial owners collected under the CDD process such that the information or data collected under client due diligence is kept up-to-date and relevant, particularly for high risk clients. - 1.
+We shall conduct annual updates of all documents, data, and information pertaining to clients and beneficial owners collected under the Customer Due Diligence (CDD) process.
+This initiative aims to ensure that all information remains current and relevant, with particular emphasis on high-risk clients.
+By implementing this periodic review, we enhance our compliance efforts and effectively manage associated risks. - 1.
 We shall register the details of a client, in case of client being a non-profit organization, on the DARPAN Portal of NITI Aayog, if not already registered, and maintain such registration records for a period of five years after the business relationship between a client and the registered intermediary has ended or the account has been closed, whichever is later. - m.
 Where we are suspicious that transactions relate to money laundering or terrorist financing, and reasonably believes that performing the CDD process will tip-off the client, we shall not pursue the CDD process, and shall instead file a STR with FIU-IND. - n.
 No transaction or account-based relationship shall be undertaken without following the CDD procedure